1996 American League Championship Series: Game 1

 The Yankees struck first in Game 1 when Tim Raines doubled to lead off the first off Scott Erickson, moved to third on a groundout, and scored on Bernie Williams's groundout, but the Orioles tied in the second off Andy Pettitte when Rafael Palmeiro drew a leadoff walk, moved to third on a double and scored on Eddie Murray's ground out.
 The Yankees retook the lead in the second when Cecil Fielder drew a leadoff walk, moved two bases on an error and force out, then scored on Jim Leyritz's groundout, but Brady Anderson's home run in the third tied the game again.
 Next inning, Palmeiro's home run put the Orioles up 3–2.
 In the sixth, inning the Orioles loaded the bases on two walks and a single before B.J.
 Surhoff's sacrifice fly put them up 4–2.
 In the bottom of the seventh, inning Armando Benitez walked Darryl Strawberry with the bases loaded to cut Baltimore's lead to 4–3.
 Next inning, the game would become most notable for the infamous "Jeffrey Maier Incident."
 Rookie Derek Jeter hit a fly ball to deep right field off Benítez.
 Right fielder Tony Tarasco backed up to the wall, but 12-year-old Yankees fan Jeffrey Maier reached over the fence and brought the ball into the stands and out of the field of play before Tarasco could attempt to catch the ball for a possible out.
 Tarasco immediately pointed above and protested that it was fan interference, but right field umpire Rich Garcia controversially ruled it a home run and his call was upheld by the other members of the umpiring crew.
+Baltimore manager Davey Johnson was ejected for arguing the ruling.
 The game then went into extra innings, where Bernie Williams ended it in the 11th inning with a walk-off home run into the left field seats off Baltimore's Randy Myers.